 The “Getting to Equal 2018” report classifies 40 key features that help all employees thrive in the workplace.
 These key factors, with 14 of them identified as topics that matter the most, represent the most-effective actions business leaders must take to spur improvement and help close the gender pay gap between men and women.
 This year’s report builds on our 2017 research on how digital fluency and technology can close the gender equality gap in the workplace.

 “The research shows that working on a culture of parity is essential for achieving gender equality.
 That starts at the top of the company.
-To help women in their career development, gender equality and diversity targets have to be strategic priorities for management,” Manon van Beek, Country Managing Director of Accenture the Netherlands, explains.
+To help women in their career development, gender equality and diversity targets have to be strategic priorities for management,” Manon van Beek, former Country Managing Director of Accenture the Netherlands, explains.
 “It’s vitally important that companies create an environment where employees can be successful, both professionally as personally, where they can be themselves and where they feel at home.”

 What Are the Key Gender Equality Factors?